kclauhk/youtube-downloader/README.md

 - specify the path of the folder containing Deno executable by
   `$youtube->getJsrt()->setPath('path of the folder');`

-Hence, "TVHTML5" client, which require nsig, is added. (client ID: "tv")
+Hence, "TVHTML5", which require nsig, is added. (client ID: "tv")

 ### player client can be added/modified
 You can add additional clients/modify the built-in clients by:
   `$youtube->getApiClients()->setClient($client_id, $client_data);`
-- `$client_id`   - ID of the client
+- `$client_id`   - ID of the player client
 - `$client_data` - client data in array of key-value pairs which must contains "clientName" and "clientVersion",
   for example, adding "WEB_EMBEDDED_PLAYER":
   ```